jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 - ``provides`` is the token associated with the service your plugin is providing to the system.
 A token can only be registered with the system once.
 If your plugin does not provide a service to the system, omit this field and do not return a value from your ``activate`` function.
 - ``activate`` is the function called when your plugin is activated.
 The arguments are, in order, the Application object, the services corresponding to the ``requires`` tokens, then the services corresponding to the ``optional`` tokens (or ``null`` if that particular ``optional`` token is not registered in the system).
 The return value of the ``activate`` function (or resolved return value if a promise is returned) will be stored in the system as the service associated with the ``provides`` token.

+Application Object
+""""""""""""""""""

+A Jupyter front-end application object is given to each plugin in its ``activate()`` function.
+The application object has:

+-  ``commands`` - an extensible registry used to add and execute commands in the application.
+-  ``commandLinker`` - used to connect DOM nodes with the command registry so that clicking on them executes a command.
+-  ``docRegistry`` - an extensible registry containing the document types that the application is able to read and render.
+-  ``restored`` - a promise that is resolved when the application has finished loading.
+-  ``serviceManager`` - low-level manager for talking to the Jupyter REST API.
+-  ``shell`` - a generic Jupyter front-end shell instance, which holds the user interface for the application.

 package.json metadata